For at least 60,000 years Aboriginal and Torres Strait Islander peoples have lived on the land now known as Australia.

 1936Torres Strait Maritime StrikeTorres Strait Islander workers in the pearling industry go on strike and win, leading the Queensland government to establish Islander Councils that give Torres Strait Islanders some political representation and power.

 1937Petition For Representation in ParliamentYorta Yorta man William Cooper petitions King George VI for representation in Parliament.

-1938Day of MourningThe Australian Aborigines’ League and the Aborigines Progressive Association hold a ‘Day of Mourning’, calling for Commonwealth control of Indigenous affairs and a national policy.
+1938Day of MourningThe Australian Aborigines’ League and the Aborigines Progressive Association hold a ‘Day of Mourning’ on 26 January, the sesquicentenary of British colonisation of Australia.

 1949Australia Aborigines LeagueSecretary of Australia Aborigines League Doug Nicholls wrote to Prime Minister Chifley seeking representation of Aboriginal people in the Federal Parliament.

 1958Federal Council for Aboriginal AdvancementThe Federal Council for Aboriginal Advancement is created (renamed in 1964 as the Federal Council for the Advancement of Aborigines and Torres Strait Islanders).

 1962The Right To VoteThe right to vote in federal elections is extended to all Aboriginal and Torres Strait Islander people.

 1963Yirrkala Bark PetitionsThe Yolngu Nation send the Yirrkala Bark Petitions to the Parliament objecting to the excision of land from their reserve for mining.
 They were not consulted and ‘fear their needs and interests will be completely ignored as they have been ignored in the past’.

 1966Walk-off at Wave HillVincent Lingiari and Dexter Daniels lead the Gurindji people in a walk-off at Wave Hill station, NT fighting for wages, land rights and self-determination.